sendbird/sendbird-chat-sdk-flutter/README.md

 You can also create a [group channel](https://sendbird.com/docs/chat/v3/ios/guides/group-channel#2-create-a-channel) by [inviting users as new members](https://sendbird.com/docs/chat/v3/ios/guides/group-channel#2-invite-users-as-members) to the channel.

 > Note: The majority of the methods used in the following steps are all asynchronous.
-This means with asynchronous methods, your client app must receive result via `await` or `then()` callbacks from Sendbird server through completion handlers before moving on to the next step.
+This means, with asynchronous methods, your client app must receive a result via `await` or `then()` callbacks from Sendbird server through completion handlers before moving on to the next step.

 ### Step 4: Enter the channel